jegarne/vocabkitchen/README.md

 ## Domain Overview

-This is a peronsal project that came out of my work as a language teacher.
+This is a personal project that came out of my work as a language teacher.
 The application allows teachers to take a text, adjust it to a specific vocabulary level, and then collect data on unknown words in the text while automatically creating targeted learning activities for each student.

 As a SAAS product, it never gained traction as it was challenging to identify a customer/purchasing decision maker in an educational system for a small, specialized platform like this.
 The vocabulary profiler as a free service has been successful and has had, for several years, a global user base of about 5000 unique yearly visitors.
 Currently I maintain the free version of the site with hosting paid by an educational institution in the UAE.